 This is a guest post by CNOTE of HeinousBeatz.com.
-Today he’s going to share his process of releasing mixtapes.
-I felt this would be a beneficial post as mixtapes have become a big part of an artist’s and producer’s branding, especially in urban music genres like; hiphop, rap, dubstep and other sub-genres.
+Today he’s going to share his process of making & promoting a mixtape.
+I felt this would be a beneficial post as mixtapes have become a big part of an artist’s and producer’s branding, especially in urban music genres like; hip-hop, trap, dubstep, and other sub-genres.

-I’m CNOTE, a hiphop music producer.
-My goal is share my process for creating and releasing mixtapes online because in today’s urban music scene, they’re very important!
+I’m CNOTE, a hip-hop music producer.
+My goal is to share my process for making and releasing mixtapes online because, in today’s urban music scene, they’re very important!

 Why they’re important: